Frequently Asked Questions

 11. What will I make during my 1-Time Class?
 You will make a cup and a bowl.
 You will get to try the potters wheel too!

 12. When will my work be ready?
-Please allow for drying and firing time.
-The pieces have to dry out completely before going into the kiln.
-The firings can take up to 24 hours and then have to cool for another 24 hours.
+Usually within 4-6 weeks.
+This varies depending on the stage of the pottery once given to CBTB production team - time is needed for drying, firing (bisque), glazing (for 1-Time classes) and then firing again.
+Each firing can take up to 24 hours and then have to cool for another 24 hours.
 We cannot bake/fire your pieces until they are completely dry to the touch.
-Pieces are ready for pick up 2-6 weeks after they have been placed on our baking/firing racks.

 13. What cone do you fire to and what kind of kilns do you have?
-We have electric Skutt kilns and fire cone 5/6.
+Our electric Skutt kilns fire cone 5/6.

 14. Can I bring my friend to the studio with me?
-Due to safety and occupancy regulations, we can't allow for guests to come into the studio unless they are also taking a class.
-We suggest inviting them to take a 1-Time Clay Session!
+Yes and No - just to visit or take a tour, yes, all are welcome!
+To join in for a class or stay in the studio for an extended time, no. Due to safety and occupancy regulations, we can't allow for guests to come into the studio unless they are also a member or are taking a class.
+We suggest inviting them to take a 1-Time Clay Session or come to one of our community events throughout the year.

 15. Can I bring my kid to the studio with me?
-Due to safety regulations, unfortunately we can not allow children to accompany adults into the studio.
+Due to safety regulations, unfortunately we can not allow children under 16 to accompany adults into the studio.

 17. Who is teaching my class?
 To keep our teachers excited about their material, and offer flexibility in their schedules, the teachers rotate each session.
 Every clay artist has a different teaching approach and style.
 Though we are all united in our pedagogical philosophy of CBTB, we encourage each instructor to teach what they love.
 Please reach out to us to discuss what you are looking for specifically and we can help you find the best fit.
 There are several classes that instructors are assigned to as soon as the session schedule comes out.
 You can find that HERE at the top of the webpage.

 19. Is my pottery food safe?
 As long as you use the clays and glazes provided by CBTB, your pottery is food safe, microwave safe, AND dishwasher safe.
-BOOM!
+HOORAY!

 20. What is your cancellation policy?
 Please follow the link HERE to find out more about our cancelation policy.

 21. What is your make up policy?
 Not to worry!
-You can come into another class that is similar to the one you are taking on another day of the week at whichever time works best for you.
-If you're in Intro or Next Step we have multiple Intro and Next Step Classes throughout the week you can come in for!
-Recordings of previous classes taught online can be sent to you upon request as well.
+You can come into another class that is similar to the one you are taking on another day of the week at whichever time works best for you!

 If you don't find the answer to a question you have, please feel free to call or email us anytime!